-Our first Whisky Circle in Liverpool is being held on Friday, 12 April 2019, from 7:00-9:00pm at The Library Bar in the Holiday Inn Warwick Farm (355 Hume Hwy, Cabramatta NSW).
-The goal is to hold an event every second month thereafter for the rest of 2019.
+Our next Whisky Circle in Liverpool is being held on Friday, 7 June 2019, from 7:00-9:30pm at The Library Bar in the Holiday Inn Warwick Farm (355 Hume Hwy, Cabramatta NSW).
+The goal is to hold an event every quarter thereafter for the rest of 2019.
 Be sure to sign up for my email newsletter so I can keep you informed of each event.

 Now, as I wrote above, my goal is to create safe spaces for men and others to meet up and encourage each other, to discuss topics related to masculinity, life and meaning.
 While this means I will ensure the events at Liverpool are men-friendly, however, this does not make the event exclusive to men.
 It is an open, public event.
 Tickets are $50 but anyone may attend.
 This may change in the future but not yet.

 Kevin’s approach to the event is a little different than mine.
 This means, after one or two events at Liverpool, we hope to begin offering the event, on the alternate months, in Blacktown or maybe even in Sydney.

 In the comments section below, let us know: